Simulation Training

 What is Simulation Training?

-Simulation training is an established educational tool in secondary care.
-It has many potential benefits for primary care teams, with simulation-based education having shown numerous benefits for individuals, teams, and systems.
+Simulation training is an established educational tool in healthcare, and there are many benefits for primary care teams, with simulation-based education having shown numerous benefits for individuals, teams, and systems.

 • Improve staff confidence and capabilities

-• Highlight latent errors in systems and procceses
+• Highlights latent errors in systems and processes

 • Increase staff morale and satisfaction in roles